Q code: Notes for response to radiotelegraph Q-codes

 Responses to a radiotelegraph Q-code query or a Q-code assertion may vary depending upon the code.
 For Q-code assertions or queries which only need to be acknowledged as received, the usual practice is to respond with the letter "R" for "Roger" which means "Received correctly".
 Sending an "R" merely means the code has been correctly received and does not necessarily mean that the receiving operator has taken any other action.

 For Q-code queries that need to be answered in the affirmative, the usual practice is to respond with the letter "C" (Sounds like the Spanish word "Si").
-For Q-code queries that need to be answered in the negative, the usual practice it to respond with the letter "N" for "no".
+For Q-code queries that need to be answered in the negative, the usual practice is to respond with the letter "N" for "no".
 For those Q-code assertions that merely need to be acknowledged as understood, the usual practice is to respond with the prosign S̅N̅ (or V̅E̅) which means "understood".
 On telegraph cable networks "KK" was often used at the end of a reply to a Q-code to mean "OK" or "Acknowledged".
 This practice predates amateur radio as telegraph operators in the late 19th century are known to have used it.